nhsconnect/prm-practice-migration-staging/guide/00-get-started.md

 ### Agree a provisional Go Live date

-A preferred Go Live date needs to be agreed between the Practice and the supporting functions  - usually the Clinical Commissioning Group (CCG) and a GP IT delivery partner (such as a Commissioning Support Unit).
+A preferred Go-Live date needs to be agreed between the practice and the supporting functions  - usually the Clinical Commissioning Group (CCG) and a GP IT delivery partner (such as a Commissioning Support Unit).

-A proposed go-live date should be agreed between the practice, Clinical Commissioning Group (CCG) and GP IT delivery partner.
+A proposed Go-Live date should be agreed between the practice, Clinical Commissioning Group (CCG) and GP IT delivery partner.

 This proposed date should be agreed with the new clinical solution supplier.